Acts of violence against America.

 My own stillness returned only slowly.
 As it did, I thought about this American atrocity and how it compared to the other acts of violence against America I had contemplated earlier in the day.

-As I thought of that series of events—from 9/11 backwards all the way to Ford’s Theater—I saw my trip to Doaksville that day in a new light.
+As I thought of that series of events—from 9/11 backwards all the way to Ford’s Theater and Harpers Ferry—I saw my trip to Doaksville that day in a new light.

 I had considered Doaksville an aside to the day’s larger theme, unrelated to the events strung together by the exhibit in the Sixth Floor Museum.
 But standing beside the reflecting pool at the Oklahoma City bombing memorial, I suddenly saw the Doaksville trip—indeed, the entire Civil War—as part of the continuum suggested by the museum display.